isomerpages/isomerpages-isomergovsg/_documentation/2g-github-create-pull-request.md

 1. Select your "staging" branch
 2. Click on "New pull request" button
-3. Select base as master
+3. Select base as master.
+This is located at the top of the page
-4. Select Reviewers
+4. Select your department Reviewers.
+This is located at the right side of the page
-5. Put in a title and leave a comment
+5. Put in a title and leave a comment for your reviewer
 6. Click on "Create pull request" button